ErlingSigurdson/Billy/README.md

 - Over Wi-Fi as a TCP client (inter alia via Internet).
 To do so Billy sends requests to a custom-programmed TCP server and receives commands as a response (this implementation is described in detail below).

-Billy works within a local Wi-Fi network in a station (STA) mode.
+Billy works within a Wi-Fi network in a station (STA) mode.
-Billy uses an Internet access provided by a local access point.
+Billy uses an Internet access provided by an access point.

 ### IoT: Billy as a TCP client and control over Internet
 A remote TCP server (an IoT server) to which Billy sends requests must be able to:
-- Send messages (strings) with valid commands in a response to Billy's requests (e.g. string `"UPD_REQ"`).
+- Send messages (strings) with valid commands in a response to Billy's requests (e.g. string `"AT+SERVETOPIC"`).
 - Update a message prepared to be sent to Billy according to remote commands sent by other devices.

-Say, the IoT server receives "turn load ON" command from your web browser and prepares to send `AT+DLOAD=ON` string in a response to Billy's next request.
+Say, an IoT server receives "turn load ON" command from your web browser and prepares to send `AT+LOADDIGITAL=ON` string in a response to Billy's next request.
 Billy receives the string and puts it into a buffer to check for valid commands, as it would do with a message received over any other communication channel.